w3f/Grants-Program/applications/Etch.md

 Ash is Co-founder and CTO of BrighTex Bio-Photonics, an integrated hardware and software company focused on A.I.
 He has 17 years of software development and data science experience.
 - Created DeepTag, a cloud AI platform for use in digital marketing in skin care and cosmetics
-- Oversaw the development of Skin Advisor and Clarity hardware & software systems used by laboratories in skin care R&D.
+- Oversaw the development of Skin Advisor and Clarity hardware & software systems used by laboratories in skin care R&D
 - Worked with Legal Aid at Work to develop an NLP powered chatbot that helped inform workers of their rights during the pandemic.
 Designed and developed logic modeled on legal rights and employment law